 What is the Difference Between a Machine Operator and a Machinist?

 People commonly believe these jobs to be the same.
 They are similar, but there are some differences.
 For example, a machinist generally has some mechanical or technical training so they can program and repair the machines.
 Gaining this experience can make you more marketable to employers and boost your income.
 A CNC machinist, for instance, can earn more than $20 per hour.

 Start Your Search with an Industrial Employment Agency in St. Louis

 Working with an industrial employment agency is a great way to get started as a machine operator.
 They typically have strong relationships with many employers, improving your chance of finding a machine operator position that’s right for you.
 In most cases, you can apply once to be considered for many jobs, which is much easier than searching for jobs online and filling out dozens of applications requesting the same information.
-They can offer different employment options such as temporary, temp-to-hire, or direct hire jobs which give you choices depending on your lifestyle or preferences.
+Industrial staffing agencies can offer different employment options such as temporary, temp-to-hire, or direct hire jobs which give you choices depending on your lifestyle or preferences.

 Contact Westside Personnel Services to Find Light Industrial Jobs Today

-Westside Personnel Services is St. Louis & Franklin County’s top staffing agency for assembly positions.
-We help job seekers throughout the area find the right jobs.
-If you’d like to get started as a machine operator or want help finding a better machine operator opportunity, stop by our offices in Fenton, MO and Pacific, MO, or search machine jobs and apply online today!
+Westside Personnel Services is Missouri’s top industrial staffing agency for assembly positions.
+Our manufacturing recruiters help job seekers throughout the area find the best jobs.
+If you’d like to get started as a machine operator or want help finding a better machine operator opportunity, stop by our employment agencies in Fenton, MO and Pacific, MO, or search machine jobs and apply online today!
 We would be happy to help you make the most of your skills and experience to earn a competitive income or find a job that’s a better fit for you.